zaphyr-org/documentation/repositories/1.x/session.md

 ### Database session handler

 The `Zaphyr\Session\Handler\DatabaseHandler` stores the session data in a database.
-The database handler fits perfect, if you serve your application on multiple servers, and want to share the session data between the servers.
+The database handler fits perfect if you serve your application on multiple servers and want to share the session data between the servers.

 When using the database handler, you will need to create a table to store the session data.
 Below is an example of a table that can be used to store the session data in a MySQL database: